marcosgfern/SonsOfABitProgrammingTest/README.md

 # SonsOfABitProgrammingTest
-Programming test for a job in Sons of A Bit Entertainment, S.L.
+Programming test for a job application at Sons of A Bit Entertainment, S.L.

 #### _Quick notes_
 _Not every class and method are commented, as their naming is already descripting of their function._